Chart Color Schemes

 Ingleburn displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Ingleburn's dwellings, as per the latest Census evaluation, consisted of 68.8% houses and 31.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
 Home ownership in Ingleburn stood at 28.2%, with mortgaged dwellings at 38.6% and rented ones at 33.2%.
-The median monthly mortgage repayment was $2,000, below Sydney metro's average of $2,100.
-Median weekly rent in Ingleburn was $380, matching Sydney metro's figure.
-Nationally, Ingleburn's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,100.
+Weekly rent in Ingleburn was recorded at $380, matching Sydney metro's figure.
+Nationally, Ingleburn's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing